nautechsystems/nautilus_trader/README.md

 platform was designed from the ground up to hold its own in terms of performance and quality.

-Python has simply caught up in performance (via Cython offering C-level speed) and general tooling, making it a suitable language for implementing a large system such as this.
+Python has simply caught up in performance (via Cython offering C-level speed) and general tooling, making it a suitable language for building a large system such as this.
 The benefit being that a Python native environment can be offered, suitable for professional quantitative traders and hedge funds.

 ## Why Python?